Request Assistance

 Challenges and Areas for Program Improvement and Growth

 Staff members note that the components of an intergenerational program that are the greatest strengths, such as members who bring a rich diversity of experiences, are also the areas that produce the greatest challenges.
-Asking 70 people in a wide age-span, with varying histories and beliefs, to come live together in a community can sometimes create tension.
+Asking 70 people in a wide age-span, with varying histories and beliefs, to live together in a community can sometimes create tension.
 The challenge is to get everyone on the same page and willing to navigate their differences in a meaningful way.
 The staff encourages community members to navigate differences on their own, if possible.
-In the event that staff members need to step in to ensure the emotional or physical safety of members, they will do so through education and meaningful conversations.
-The staff refers to this as the “rose and thorn” of their work, recognizing the value of meaningful intergenerational living is worth the tension of navigating these complexities.
+If staff members need to step in to ensure the emotional or physical safety of members, they will do so through education and meaningful conversations.
+The staff refers to this as the “rose and thorn” of their work: the value of meaningful intergenerational living is worth the tension of navigating these complexities.

-Another challenge is handling funding that is siloed by the age group served.
+Another challenge is handling funding and services that are siloed by the age group served.
 While child welfare funding has been obtained for program services for this work, there are ongoing challenges surrounding obtaining elder services program funding.
+Resources for each generation are constantly shifting, as well.
 This is an area of ongoing evolution.
 Regarding housing, there exist challenges related to the preference for density, the limited funding options, and the competitive nature of affordable housing financing.

 Lessons Learned